Inernesto/netclive-task-assignment-application/README.md

 # netclive-task-assignment-application
-Helps companies manage task assignment to staffs.
+Helps companies manage task assignments to staffs.
 Following a hierarchical organizational approach, from general managers, to managers and to workers, some privileges are given to certain hierarchies.

 # What To Learn
 * Proper use of OOP and professional coding style